On semigroups and groupoids with minimal probabilistic spectrum: Minimality of the spectrum and quasigroups

 For example, in a groupoid we can write

 The following Lemma is crucial for the rest of the article. \begin{lemma} Let $\A$ be an algebra with minimal spectrum.
 Suppose that $\A$ satisfies the identity $\faktor{t\approx t'}{x\approx y}$.
-Then, either \begin{enumerate}[(i)] \item $\A$ satisfies the identity $t\approx t'$ \item or $\A$ satisfies the quasi-identity $t\approx t' \rightarrow x\approx y$. \end{enumerate} \end{lemma} \begin{proof} Let $k$ be the number of variables of $t\approx t'$.
+Then, either \begin{enumerate}[(i)] \item $\A$ satisfies the identity $t\approx t'$ \item or $\A$ satisfies the quasi-identity $t\approx t' \rightarrow x\approx y$. \end{enumerate} \end{lemma} \begin{proof} Let $k$ be the number of variables of $t\approx t'$ and $n$ the order of the algebra $\A$.
 Let us assume, without loss of generality, that $x=x_{k-1}$ and $y=x_k$; otherwise, we simply rearrange the components.
-First of all, we note that there is an injective mapping,
+First, we note that there is an injective mapping,

-On the one hand, this function is well defined, since the solutions of the equation $\faktor{t\approx t'}{x\approx y}$, are the solutions of $t\approx t'$ that satisfy $x=y$, that is, $x_{k-1}=x_k$.
+On the one hand, this function is well defined, since the solutions of the equation $\faktor{t\approx t'}{x\approx y}$ are precisely the solutions of $t\approx t'$ that satisfy $x=y$, that is, $x_{k-1}=x_k$.
 On the other hand, it is clear that the function is injective.
 Hence, we obtain the inequality:

-Suppose that (ii) is not true.
-We will see that (i) must then hold.
-If (ii) is not true, then there exists some $\vec{a}\in A^k$ that satisfies $t\approx t'$, but such that its component $x$ and its component $y$ are different.
+Suppose that (ii) does not hold.
+Then (i) must hold.
+Suppose that (ii) does not hold.
+Then there exists a tuple $\vec{a}\in A^k$ that satisfies $t\approx t'$, but such that its component $x$ and its component $y$ are different.
 Therefore, we have that